ServiceNow/azimuth/docs/docs/reference/custom-objects/postprocessors.md

     ...
 ```

-You can also extend `azimuth.utils.ml.postprocessing.Postprocessing` to write your postprocessor.
+You can also extend `azimuth.utils.ml.postprocessing.Postprocessing` to write your own
+postprocessor.

 ### Example